By this age, most foods are fair game for your baby, but there are still a few it's best to skip for now.

 - Raw shellfish – babies are at greater risk of food poisoning, so best to avoid the raw oysters, at least for now.

-- Runny eggs - babies over 6 months can have eggs, but they should be thoroughly cooked until both the white and the yolk are solid.
+- Runny eggs - babies over 6 months can have eggs.
+If the eggs are hens' eggs and have a red lion stamped on them it's fine for them to be eaten lightly cooked.
+Eggs without the red lion mark should be cooked until both the white and yolk are solid.

-- Low fat and wholemeal foods – these are fine choices for adults, but babies need the full-fat version, especially when it comes to dairy products, and wholemeal bread, rice, etc. can fill their tiny tummies up before they've eaten enough to keep them going.
+- Low fat and wholemeal foods – these are fine choices for adults, but babies need the full-fat version (Do not give your young baby foods that are high in saturated fat, e.g. crisps, cakes and biscuits’), especially when it comes to dairy products, and wholemeal bread, rice, etc. can fill their tiny tummies up before they've eaten enough to keep them going.